-“We love, connect & promote independent publishing”
+“We love, connect & promote independent publishing.”

-Ranee Ng, founder of Off the Table, a visual artist who specialises in graphic design, visual culture and zine publishing.
+Ranee Ng, founder of Off the Table, is a visual artist who specialises in graphic design, visual culture and zine publishing.

 ZINECOOP Hong Kong was invited by Taipa Village Cultural Association to present the “SEE.
 SAW.
 ZINE?
 Publish Yourself!” exhibition, which features a collection of about 200 self-published works from Hong Kong and Macau for everyone to enjoy.
 For those who are interested to shop for zines and Riso prints, the on-site dedicated store “Zine & Print” is the best place to go.

 Short for magazine or fanzine, a zine is a low-circulated publication with a very broad definition.
 It does not refer to a certain kind of style or format but rather the spirit and essence of self-publishing, as reflected in the exhibition’s subtitle ‘Publish Yourself!’
 From content, format and materials, creators enjoy absolute freedom throughout the whole process.
 Be it in the streets, large-scale international art book fairs, mailboxes or national public libraries, zine has become the spotlight at global levels.